darkwhite220/darkwhite220/README.md

 - 📫 How to reach me: darkwhite220@gmail.com / [Twitter](https://twitter.com/darkwhite220)
 -->

-- 🔭 I’m currently working with Python and Android (Java/Kotlin) languages
+- 🔭 I’m currently working with Python and Android (Kotlin) languages
 - 📫 How to reach me:
   darkwhite220@gmail.com
   [Twitter](https://twitter.com/darkwhite220)
   [LinkedIn](https://www.linkedin.com/in/dark-white-42775218a/)
-- 👨‍💻 I am passionate about programming in general & enjoy learning and teaching new things.
+- 👨‍💻 I am passionate about programming in general & enjoy learning.